fengxia41103/myblog/content/thoughts/mob.md

 because of, me, me me!
-Thus, when I am now angry (because I felt I was cheated), I am simply taking away what I had given you, the piece that was belong to me, and (who knows, maybe can walk away w/ something more &mdah; what an opportunist animal mobs really are!) &mdash; but again, let me make sure, that I'm the victim, I have always been innocent, and I have never been wrong.
+Thus, when I am now angry (because I felt I was cheated), I am simply taking away what I had given you, the piece that was belong to me, and (who knows, maybe can walk away w/ something more &mdash; what an opportunist animal mobs really are!) &mdash; but again, let me make sure, that I'm the victim, I have always been innocent, and I have never been wrong.